datanav/docs/management-studio.rst

      - | It generates a copy of the pipe.
 Then edit the current config and press ``Save``.
 This means you do not have to create a pipe from scratch

    * - ``Create downstream pipe``
-     - | automatically takes you to new pipe with current dataset as source
+     - | Automatically takes you to new pipe with current dataset as source

    * - ``Go to sink``
-     - | takes you straight to sink dataset from current pipe
+     - | Takes you straight to sink dataset from current pipe

    * - ``Update last seen``
-     - | sets the sequence of entities  you wish to reprocess, starting with the sequence number specified up to the latest sequence number.
+     - | Sets the sequence of entities  you wish to reprocess, starting with the sequence number specified up to the latest sequence number.
 Using this function you are able to specify where you want the pipe to start processing.
 The eitities sequence numbers can be found in the entities "_updated" value in the pipe output

+.. _management-studio-new-pipe:

 New Pipe
 ^^^^^^^^